Admission for the January 2025 academic session is ongoing Apply Now!

 • Carry out different formatting and commenting approaches.

-• Explain business models, identify some entrepreneurial opportunities available in Software Engineering.
+• Explain business models, and identify some entrepreneurial opportunities available in Software Engineering.

 • Describe and create business plans and business startup processes.